ludovicocelli/LUDOVICO-CELLI-MDEF25-26/docs/living-with-your-own-ideas.md

 **01/BACKSENSE**

-Backsense is a hair clip that with embedded technology components is able to detect presence within a range of 10-15 meters.
-By being placed on the back of the head, the object function as an eye on the back: in case the infrared rays detect human presence within the said range, the object will vibrate, alerting the user, who can check his surroundings to swee if a danger is coming or not.
+Backsense is a hair clip that with embedded technology components is able to detect presence within a range of around 10 meters.
+By being placed on the back of the head, the object function as an eye on the back: in case the infrared rays detect human presence within the said range, the object will vibrate, alerting the user, who can check his surroundings to see if a danger is coming or not.
 A gps is also embedded inside the clip, allowing a third person to know the location of the user in case of danger, as well as an emergency button in order to alert a police station.